 When are traffic control management security guards required?

-There are a lot of reasons to keep traffic control security guards on hand.
+There are a lot of reasons to traffic control security guard services on hand.
 In case of an emergency such as an injury, or other disaster, a traffic control security officer will be used to allow ambulance access to injured guests to go to the hospital.
 Typically traffic control security guards are used when a large amount of people are going to be at an event and there needs to be a coordination of and regulation of people and cars.
 Typical requests from local cities are:

 - name of the event